js318sn-sudo/Global_E-Commerce_Sales_Analysis_Mini-Project/README.md

 ---

 ## Key Insights

-- Electronics and Beauty are top-performing categories
+- Beauty is the highest revenue-generating category, followed by Sports and Accessories.
-- USA and Japan generate highest revenue
+- Japan generated the highest revenue, followed by Germany and USA.
-- UPI is the most used payment method
+- UPI contributed the highest revenue among payment methods.
-- Strong relationship between price and sales
+- Strong positive correlation exists between Price, Total Sales, and Final Amount.
-- Profit varies significantly across categories
+- Profitability varies significantly across product categories, with some categories generating negative profit.
+- Customer purchasing behavior shows that a small group of customers contributes a large share of total revenue.
+- Monthly sales remained consistent across 2023 and 2024 with revenue exceeding 10.4 million overall.
+- The Linear Regression model achieved an R² score of approximately 0.86, indicating good predictive performance.

 ---